Labyrinth (Blutengel album)

 Labyrinth is the fifth studio album from German future pop band Blutengel.
 It entered the German Top 50 Albums Chart at 36 for a week.
 The album spawned a popular single, titled "Lucifer."
-It is also with Ulrike Goldmann, and not Constance Rudert.
+It is the first studio album to feature Ulrike Goldmann on female vocals, alongside Constance Rudert.
 Lucifer was released as 2 cd's, entitled Purgatory and Blaze.